 Hammams can be cooler than steam baths because they include separate rooms with different temperatures.
 If you feel you need a break from the excessive heat, you can spend some time in a warm room where the temperature is only around 30 degrees Celsius.
 After your bathing ritual, you will relax in a cold room, while in a steam bath, you only get a fixed temperature of 43-48 degrees Celsius.

 Turkish baths usually involve water being poured over the body, while steam rooms use water-filled generator pumps to create moist heat in the air.
 Due to the extreme, wet heat a steam bath should take approximately 15 minutes, while the Turkish bath rituals can easily last even up to two hours.
 Either way, do not exaggerate the time you spent in such high temperatures.
-The beneficial effects of heat therapy on cardiovascular health are crucial, but your comfort and health come first, so be careful about the time you spend in.
+The beneficial effects of heat therapy on cardiovascular health are crucial, but your comfort and health come first, so be careful about the time you spend.

 Another steam room vs hammam difference is their purpose.
 Turkish baths may have a stronger focus on exfoliation and cleansing, while steam rooms are primarily used for relaxation and detoxification.
 In the hammams, you will experience the celebration of the body through many beauty rituals, while a steam bath can be a quick post-workout recovery or a fast relaxation after a heavy day at work.